algorithmiaio/sample-apps/algo-dev-demo/tensorflow-mnist-gpu/README.md

 3. Click on the purple "Create Algorithm"
 4. Give it a name, pick "Python3.x Beta" which will reveal package sets and choose "Python 3.6 + Tensorflow GPU 1.12".

+Note: That if you are following along in this tutorial and are instructed to instead choose Python 3.x, please select that as your language.

 Now that you have created your algorithm, you'll get a modal with information about using the CLI and Git.
 Every algorithm has a Git repo behind it so you can experiment with different I/O in development mode by calling the hash version.

 ### Add Code Samples